-Please Check: ☐ I wish to enter a market steer/market heifer in the livestock ☐ I wish to enter a hog in the livestock auction - must weigh at limit may not be sold).
-Maximum weight paid for is 280 lbs. ☐ I wish to enter a market lamb in the livestock auction - must ☐ I wish to enter a market goat wether/market goat doe in the ☐ I wish to sell a block of goat cheese in the livestock auction. ☐ I wish to enter a rabbit in the livestock auction. ☐ I wish to sell a block of dairy cheese in the livestock auction. ☐ I wish to sell a block of dairy cheese in the livestock auction. least 220lbs 315lbs.
-(Hogs outside the weight weigh at least 90lbs. to 150lbs.
+☐ I wish to enter a hog in the livestock aucti limit may not be sold).
+Maximum weight p ock auction - must weigh at least 90lbs. to 165lbs. ket goat doe in the livestock auction. livestock auction. ction. ction.

-NOTICE-THERE WILL BE A 6% COMMISSION DEDUCTED ABOVE MA BEEF, SHEEP, SWINE & DAIRY CHEESE AND A 3% COMMISSION DED
+NOTICE-THERE WILL BE A 6% COMMISSION DED BEEF, SHEEP, SWINE & DAIRY CHEESE AND A 3% ( THE AUCTION.
+Computer No. COMMISSION DEDUCTED ON POULTRY, RABBITS AND GOATS SOLD I

-THE AUCTION.

-Computer No

 Grade as of Jan.
 1 st

-Print name

 Signed

-Address

-City Zip
+Zip

 4-H Club or FFA Chapter

 Father's Name Phone No

 Mother's Name Phone No

-Please list your parents' names below as you would like them to app ear in the sale program.
+Please list your parents' names below as you wou ld like them to appear in the sale program.